open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [StatsD counts](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#counting).

-In this scenario, the algorithm listed above would reset the cumulative sum on every data point due to not being able to deterimine alignment or point overlap.
+In this scenario, the algorithm listed above would reset the cumulative sum on every data point due to not being able to determine alignment or point overlap.
 For comparison, see the simple logic used in
 [statsd sums](https://github.com/statsd/statsd/blob/master/stats.js#L281)
 where all points are added, and lost points are ignored.